 If you notice any of these signs, move your cat immediately to fresh air, and contact your local veterinary emergency center right away.
 The veterinary center may have you call a poison hotline for additional guidance on treatment.
 The veterinarian may note a low heart rate, low blood pressure, and signs of liver failure.

 How Your Cat May Be Exposed to Essential Oils

 Your cat may be exposed to essential oils you use for your own purposes.
 Keep any essential oils in a cat-proof cabinet so your curious pet doesn't have access to them.
 Passive reed diffusers or potpourri pots can be knocked over, exposing your cat to the oil-containing liquid which can be ingested or absorbed on it's skin or fur with contact.
 Don't allow your pet to lick your skin if you have applied any products that contain essential oils.

 Essential oil and aromatherapy diffusers, candles, liquid potpourri products, and room sprays are sources of airborne essential oils that cats can inhale or lick off their fur.
 If you can smell the fragrance of the oil, there is oil in the air and it can affect your cat.

 Kittens, elderly cats, or cats who have liver or respiratory problems should be kept out of any room where essential oil diffusers are used.
 Don't wear aromatherapy jewelry when you are around your cat.

 Hydrosols are often touted as a more natural, safer alternative to essential oils.
-Hydrosols are also known as "flower waters."
-They are the water that remains after steam-distilling flowers or herbs in water, and are less saturated than essential oils
+Hydrosols are also known as "flower waters" as they consist of the water that remains after steam-distilling flowers or herbs in water, and are less saturated than essential oils.